gjbex/datasink/docs/create_sink.md

 create_sink  -nr_sinks 40  -sink_size  -sink_file data.sink
 ```
 will create file `data.sink` that wiil have a pre-allocated size of `(3 + nr_sinks)*8 + nr_sinks*sink_size` byte.

+Optionally, the meta data size can be set explicitly, however, use cases for this are limited.
+The `-meta_size` allows to specify the size of the meta data section in bytes.

+For debugging purposes, the `-verbose` flag allows to set the level of information printed to standard error.
+For level 0 there is no feedback, level ` provides run time information, higher levels may be added in future.